openskope/skope-elasticsearch/README.md

     $ npm start

 Note that it may take several minutes fo the ES cluster to start up.
+You can check if the ES cluster is up using the src/is-up.js script.
+If it is up you will see this:

+    $ node .\src\is-up.js
+    The test elasticsearch cluster is UP

+Otherwise, you will get this output:

+    $ node .\src\is-up.js
+    The test elasticsearch cluster is DOWN

 To shut down the ES cluster issue either the `docker-compose down` or `npm stop` command in a different terminal.
 You can restart the ES cluster with the `npm restart` command.
 This is equivalent to `npm stop` followed by `npm start`.